Sultanate of Golconda

-The kingdom covered parts of the modern-day Indian states of Karnataka, Andhra Pradesh, Odisha and Telangana.
+The kingdom covered parts of the modern-day Indian states of Andhra Pradesh and Telangana and some parts of Odisha, Karnataka and Tamil Nadu.
 The Golconda sultanate was constantly in conflict with the Adil Shahis and Nizam Shahis, which it shared borders with in the seventeenth century to the west and northwest.
 In 1636, Mughal emperor Shah Jahan forced the Qutb Shahis to recognise Mughal suzerainty and pay periodic tributes.
 The dynasty came to an end in 1687, during the reign of its seventh sultan Abul Hasan Qutb Shah, when the Mughal emperor Aurangzeb arrested and jailed Abul Hasan for the rest of his life in Daulatabad, incorporating Golconda into the Mughal empire.

 The Qutb Shahis were patrons of Persianate Shia culture.
 The official and court language of the Golconda sultanate during the first 90 years of its existence (c.
 1518 – 1600) was also Persian.
 In the early 17th century, however, the Telugu language was elevated to the status of the Persian language, while towards the end of the Qutb Shahis' rule, it was the primary court language with Persian used occasionally in official documents.
 According to Indologist Richard Eaton, as Qutb Shahis adopted Telugu, they started seeing their polity as the Telugu-speaking state, with the elites of the sultanate viewing their rulers as "Telugu Sultans".

 History

 The dynasty's founder, Sultan Quli Khawas Khan Hamdani was born in Hamadan, Iran.
 He belonged to the Qara Qoyunlu, a Turkmen Muslim tribe and was thus a descendant of Qara Yusuf.
 In the 16th century, he migrated to Delhi with his uncle, Allah-Quli, some of his relatives and friends.
 Later he migrated south, to the Deccan and served the Bahmani sultan, Mahmood Shah Bahmani II, who was of Deccani Muslim ethnicity.
 He declared the independence of Golconda after the disintegration of the Bahmani Sultanate into the five Deccan sultanates.
 He took the title Qutb Shah, and established the Qutb Shahi dynasty of Golconda.
 He was assassinated in 1543 by his son, Jamsheed, who assumed control of the sultanate.
 Jamsheed died in 1550 from cancer.
+Jamsheed's death triggered the Golconda Civil War.
 Jamsheed's young son Subhan Quli Qutb Shah reigned for a year, at which time the nobility brought back and installed Ibrahim Quli Qutb Shah as sultan.

 Golconda, and with the construction of the Char Minar, later Hyderabad, served as capitals of the sultanate, and both cities were embellished by the Qutb Shahi sultans.
 The dynasty ruled Golconda for 171 years, until Aurangzeb, in his campaigns in the Deccan, conquered the Sultanate of Golconda in 1687 with the completion of his siege of Golconda.
 The sultante's last ruler, Abul Hasan Qutb Shah, was imprisoned in Daulatabad Fort, and the territory of the Golconda Sultanate was made into a Mughal imperial province, Hyderabad Subah.